smartshark/smartshark.github.io/msr20_registered_report.md

 **Deviations from the Registration:**

-- The timeframe of the public labeling period is changed to May 18th-September 31st due to the move of MSR, ICSE, and the ongoing pandemic.
+- The timeframe of the public labeling period is changed to May 18th-October 14th due to the move of MSR, ICSE, and the ongoing pandemic.
+Registrations were only possible until September 30th.

 **FAQ**